malinkang/Green-Wall/README.md

 ## Tampermonkey

-We also offer a [Tampermonkey script](https://greasyfork.org/en/scripts/492478-greenwall-view-all-contribution-graphs-in-github) that enables you to view the 'Notionub' on anyone's GitHub profile page.
+We also offer a [Tampermonkey script](https://greasyfork.org/en/scripts/492478-greenwall-view-all-contribution-graphs-in-github) that enables you to view the 'Notionhub' on anyone's GitHub profile page.
 The script adds a button to the user's GitHub Profile page, and clicking it will display the user's contribution graphs over the years.

 The source code for the script is located in the file [`/plugins/script.ts`](./plugins/script.ts).